scolladon/sfdx-git-delta/README.md

 npm install sfdx-git-delta@latest -g
 ```

-If you run your CI jobs inside a Docker image (which is very common), you can add sgd to you image, such as in this example: https://hub.docker.com/r/mehdisfdc/sfdx-cli-gitlab/dockerfile
+If you run your CI jobs inside a Docker image (which is very common), you can add sgd to your image, such as in this example: https://hub.docker.com/r/mehdisfdc/sfdx-cli-gitlab/dockerfile

 To see the full list and description of the sgd options, run `sgd --help`